SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
+      - define the system APIs as a group instead of few individuals raised less issues than in the previous iterations
   - NEGATIVE
+      - again the time allocated, during the sprint planning, for testing was not sufficient

 - Which improvement goals set in the previous retrospective were you able to achieve?
 * do more group discussions